SAP-archive/cloud-apis-virtual-event/exercises/01/readme.md

 ![Workflow API artifacts](workflow-api-artifacts.png)

-:point_right: Finally in this step, dig one level deeper by selecting a specific API artifact.
+:point_right: Now, dig one level deeper by selecting a specific API artifact.
 Choose the Workflow API for Cloud Foundry (the REST API) and have a brief look at the details shown.

 Note that there are many API endpoints, and they are grouped together logically.
 You can see these groups in the left hand column; for the [Workflow API for Cloud Foundry](https://api.sap.com/api/SAP_CP_Workflow_CF/resource) that you've selected, there are the following groups of endpoints: